crossan007/SharePoint-Office-16-Claims-Proxy/README.md

 Replace all instances fo portal.example.com with your SharePoint URL.

 3. Open an administrative command line to the directory you downloaded this repository.

 Run ```vagrant up```

+3. b) This will configure a VM with NGINX and the proxy configuration.
+The NIC will be bridged to the adapter of your current machine, and it will service incoming requests on this IP.

 4. Test